Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction: Towards Embodied Agentic AI

 Another notable development is the concept of an MCP (Model Context Protocol) server, driving agentic use and quick integration of new capabilities into existing tools (e.g., Anthropic's Claude or AI-driven code editors like Cursor).
 Their penetration in robotics is so far community-driven, with several projects openly available on GitHub.
 The ROS-MCP library~\cite{rosmcpserver}, for example, connects to AI assistants such as Claude and enables interaction with installed ROS\,2 applications.
 The capabilities include (i) launching UI applications, including the Gazebo simulator and the RViz visualizer; (ii) ROS resource management (topics, nodes); (iii) ROS system interaction (publishing to topics, calling services, send action goals); (iv) environment debugging; and (v) process management (e.g., cleaning up running ROS\,2 processes).
 This represents a paradigm shift from other frameworks that provide a complete application system such as ROSA and RAI, with MCP servers taking a \textit{plugin}-based approach instead, requiring standard AI assistant applications.
 Another example is the \textit{ros-mcp-server}~\cite{rosmcpserver}, which uses \textit{rosbridge} to connect to either ROS\,1 or ROS\,2 systems through WebSockets, and contains specific interfaces to odometry and velocity control topics.
 A benefit of leveraging assistants like Claude is that they already have other built-in tooling, such as web search, and the ability to run code internally in a sandboxed environment.
 This opens the possibility to more advanced behaviors without additional implementation.
+Additional implementation developed by robotmcp~\cite{robotmcp} provides a unified interface that connects LLMs with existing ROS/ROS\,2 systems without requiring source code changing, enabling true two-way integration where natural language commands are translated into ROS actions while AI can simultaneously monitor the robot states and sensor data in real time.

 A final and more recent open-source framework for agentic AI in robotics is driven by the startup OpenMind~\cite{openmind}.
 OpenMind's OM1 introduces a modular, hardware-agnostic AI runtime intended for various robotic platforms.
 Compared to earlier frameworks such as ROSA and RAI, which primarily target integration with ROS-based middleware, OM1 differentiates itself with its decentralized FABRIC coordination protocol.
 FABRIC enables secure identity management and interoperability among heterogeneous robotic systems, diverging from the centralized orchestration common in earlier systems.
 While OM1 utilizes Python-based configurations and incorporates perception-action loops similar to VLA-driven systems like RT-2, it notably emphasizes decentralization.
 Overall, OM1 represents a step toward more collaborative and flexible robotic ecosystems.